 Check Brightspace for specific instructor and support specialist contact information.

-The Student Lounge Discussion Board is a designated support forum in which students may engage with each other and grapple with course content.
+The Student Lounge Discussion Forum is a designated support forum in which students may engage with each other and grapple with course content.
 Feel free to post questions, seek clarification, and support each other, but be mindful of UNE's Academic Integrity Policy.

 Your instructor will monitor this forum.
 However, if you are seeking specific and timely answers to questions about course content or your personal grades, please contact your instructor via course messages.
 For questions about course materials, program policy, and how to navigate and proceed through the course, please contact your Student Service Advisor through the Student Portal.

+Your course may have proctored exams.
 The University of New England has contracted with ProctorU to provide students with the most convenient online exam proctoring system.
 This system provides a simple, no cost to the student, secure, online proctor for exams and allows the student to take all the exams at home and on their own schedule.

 Upon enrollment into the course, each student will register with ProctorU and establish a login name and password.
 This will give the student access to all of ProctorU's services.
 When ready, students will schedule each of their proctored exams with ProctorU.
 Exams must be scheduled at least 72 hours in advance to avoid fees.
 Prior to taking their exams, students must be sure that they have downloaded any required additional software.
 They must also be sure their testing site's connection meets the minimum requirements by using ProctorU's "Test It Out" utility.